 I didn’t go to design school, neither had any formal training on project management.
-I went to study International Affairs and it could sound weird but I took a lot of stuff I learned there and applied it to my job as a designer and project manager.
+I went to International Affairs school and it could sound weird but I took a lot of stuff I learned there and applied it to my job as a designer and project manager.
 Above all, I learned that beyond hearing or reading the needs a client has, we have to understand what are the motivations behind them.
-Contextualizing the needs of our clients, not according to our needs or what we want to hear, but to their business, his clients or end users, the context he’s in.
+Contextualizing the needs of our clients, not according to our needs or what we want to hear, but to their business, their clients or end-users, their context.
 There are pre-existing conditions, circumstances we don’t know and must get an understanding of.

-Arrogance is common to our line of work.
-We put ourselves on a pedestal, believing that because of our skills we are in someway superior to our clients.
+Arrogance is common in our line of work.
+We put ourselves on a pedestal, believing that because of our skills we are in some way superior to our clients.
 Everyone has been there.
 I’ve been there.
-It’s easy to point the finger to the client when something goes wrong, even before it, when someone comes to us with a request and we think it’s a dumb thing.
+It’s easy to point the finger at the client when something goes wrong, even before it, when someone comes to us with a request and we think it’s a dumb thing.
 Say hello to Clients from Hell and a bunch of client mockery which I must admit in part is pretty much fun, but take us nowhere.

 Clients are not stupid.
 They come to us with a problem hoping for a solution, not an asshole.
-Everyday I read tweets of colleagues complaining about clients in ways sometimes so disrespectful that I wonder if they’re just like that in “real life”, do they handle clients that way?
-I’ve decided long time ago to stop tweeting negative stuff about clients or projects.
-Clients don’t deserve it, I don’t deserve it and have no need to waste time, and I’m 100% sure that those who follow me don’t give a crap about me tweeting a shit storm about a client.
+Every day I read tweets of colleagues complaining about clients in ways sometimes so disrespectful that I wonder if they’re just like that in “real life”, do they handle clients that way?
+I’ve decided a long time ago to stop tweeting negative stuff about clients or projects.
+Clients don’t deserve it, I don’t deserve it, I don’t need to waste time, and I’m 100% sure that those who follow me don’t give a crap about me tweeting a shit storm about a client.

 Another point on this matter that freaks me out is when people start talking about the need to “educate” clients.
 When I started working on design I believed this was true.
 I was a strong advocate of the idea that clients need to learn how to work with us.
 Then I realized that I was wrong.
 I came to the conclusion that I was having a hard time when dealing with my clients and got to a point of almost no return.
 I believed I was superior to my clients.
 I figured that the only solution was to start to listen and properly analyze who our clients were and why did they need us.

 Why in the hell I have to educate, let’s say, the owner of a car dealership business, on web design or whatever project we are working on with him?
-I’m the one who has to learn about his business, his clients, the whole context he’s in, so I can give him the best solution according to his business needs.
+I’m the one who has to learn about their business, clients, their whole context, so I can give them the best solution according to their business needs.
 I am no teacher, my client is no kid who needs tutoring.
-My client’s work is to manage his business, not to learn about typefaces, colors, or frameworks.
-Whenever I get to meet a client, we spend 99,9% of the time talking about his business goals.
+My client’s work is to manage their business, not to learn about typefaces, colors, or frameworks.
+Today, whenever I get to meet a potential client, we spend 99,9% of the time talking about their business.
 And that’s the way it should be.

 So take a break and stop trying to “educate” your clients.
 Embrace the context and build from it.